samiralam/rules-compendium/docs/dmg/5-creating-campaigns/index.md

 #### Character Arcs

 Like most protagonists in film and literature, D&D adventurers face challenges and change through the experience of overcoming them.
 By incorporating each character’s motivations into your adventures and setting higher stakes through play, you’ll help characters grow in exciting ways.
 You can use the [DM’s Character Tracker](#DMsCharacterTracker) sheet to keep track of key information about each character.
-See “[Getting Players Invested](/sources/dnd/dmg-2024/creating-campaigns#GettingPlayersInvested)” in this chapter for more ideas.
+See "[Getting Players Invested](/sources/dnd/dmg-2024/creating-campaigns#GettingPlayersInvested)" in this chapter for more ideas.

 ***Character Motivations.*** For each character, think about what motivates them to adventure.
 Motivations generally fall into the following categories: